MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 **[ This version of the client is in preview and subject to change. ]**

-The easiest way to classify and protect your documents and emails is when you are creating or editing them from within your Office apps: Word, Excel, PowerPoint, Outlook.
+The easiest way to classify and protect your documents and emails is when you are creating or editing them from within your Office apps: **Word**, **Excel**, **PowerPoint**, **Outlook**.

 However, you can also classify and protect files by using **File Explorer**, which supports additional file types and is a convenient way to classify and protect multiple files at once.

 ## Using Office apps to classify and protect your documents and emails